Tag: Meetings

 I didn’t get an Italian visa and won’t be able to attend the QGIS hackfest — bummer!

-Participating via IRC is also a bit problematic: I was not allowed to go on vacation, and there is no internet at work.
+Participating via IRC is also a bit problematic: I was not allowed to go on vacation, and there is no internet at the office.
 I’ll try to find an hour or two after work.

 QGIS hackfest 2009 (Vienna)